 It is easy to grow in the home garden and doesn’t have a tremendous amount of disease or insect pressure.
 Asparagus is a slow reward because when you plant it, you are generally not going to get any that first season; it will produce spears, but you should not cut them.
 There will be only minimal production the second season and by year three, you will have a six-to-eight week harvest season.

-When it comes to selecting asparagus you should look for all male varieties.
+When it comes to selecting asparagus, you should look for all-male varieties.
 Asparagus is seedling propagated, even in an all-male variety, there will be a few female plants.
-The ratio is less, if they don’t spend energy producing flowers and little berries, and that means more asparagus for you.
+The ratio is less if they don’t spend energy producing flowers and little berries, and that means more asparagus for you.

 As far as varieties are concerned, Purple Passion is an older variety.
 Purple Pacifica has less lignin, is less fibrous, making it more crispy and crunchy, but it will turn green when you cook it.
 The sugar content is higher and it is great broken up in salads.